Teknix420/TG-Readme-Generator/README.md

 ## Usage

-- Make sure that Node.js is installed on your computer before proceeding
+- Make sure that Node.js is installed on your computer before proceeding.
-- Save the repo to your computer
+- Save the repo to your computer.
-- Open a command line in either VS Code, GitBash, or another alternative
+- Open a command line in either VS Code, GitBash, or another alternative.
 - Navigate to the main folder for the repo and type in: node index.js
 - Navigate through the questions, filling out all of the info as needed.
 It will open a text editor such as notepad.
 Save the info and then close the editor once that section has been finished and the application will automatically continue.